deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 > </details>

-> Table 2 shows the accuracy of different models using the “Are you sure?” prompt from Laban et al. (2023), measuring the rate at which models flip their answers when challenged.
+> Table 2 presents the results of the flip-flopping evaluation, showing the impact of different training methods on model accuracy before and after being challenged with the 'Are you sure?' prompt.

 {{< table-caption >}}